charliewager/CSC475-pitch_effect-analyzer/readme.md

 For the future

 - I plan on testing and creating several midi files that have expected output of each chord I place in garageband and creating notepads to see how accurate it is for different chord sequences.

-- I plan on working with Connor to optimize the alogorithm, and to further improve its accuracy.
+- I plan to research ways on how to use the
+ Enhanced Pitch Class Profile method to increase the accuracy of the algorithm.

+- If time permits, I plan to lower the confidence threshold from 0.75 and test different threshold values to find the optimal balance between detecting chords accurately and avoiding false detections during silence or ambiguous input.